lavanyapc/lavanyapc/README.md

 - Final-year B.Tech Computer Science Engineering (IoT) at Shiv Nadar University Chennai
 - Chennai, India
 - Interested in Backend Development, IoT, Cybersecurity and FinTech
-- Currently learning Java, Spring Boot, PostgreSQL and System Design
-- 🤝 Always excited to work on projects that combine software with real-world applications
+- Always excited to work on projects that combine software with real-world applications

 ---